 All of our products can be extremely heavy – especially when they are full of contents.
 It is therefore important that you prepare the resting area properly and safely to avoid dangerous situations that could cause damage.

 As an example, some of the most common single units are available in 10ft, 20ft, and 40ft lengths.
 These, when they are empty will weigh 1.5 tons, 2.5 tons, and 4 tons respectively.

 It is, therefore, necessary that you prepare the area where you place your shipping unit(s) with a solid concrete base or equivalent (such as railways sleepers).

 You should also consider the fact that the outer material is steel, meaning it will conduct heat well.
 Therefore, a location somewhere that is out of direct sunlight, wind, and shelter is a good idea.
 It also means that your shipping container can be better protected if it is away from water (and therefore away from the potential for corrosion).

 Relocating your Shipping Container

-The beauty of having a shipping container is that it can be relocated as long as you have a new suitable place to put it.
+The beauty of having a modular space is that it can be relocated as long as you have a new suitable place to put it.
 There are companies who can transport it for you to the next location, but as already stated, it is better if the container is empty.
 If, however, you are unable to empty it, get in touch and we may be able to help you.

-Shipping containers are designed to be moved around and there is no reason why you cannot move yours when you wish to.
+As portability is the key feature of any unit there is no reason why you cannot move yours when you wish to.
 It is important, however, that you follow these guidelines to ensure that it can be relocated safely, securely, and protected to ensure that it lasts for a long time.